zero212/GSOC2020Doc/source/contents/References.md

 # References

+My implementation couldn't been finished without these research papers and their authors.

 [1]: Ignacio Sanudo, Paolo Burgio and Marko Bertogna "Schedulability and Timing Analysis of Mixed Preemptive-Cooperative Tasks on a Partitioned Multi-Core System".

 [2]: Emmanuel Grolleau, "Tutorial on real-time scheduling".